purpleidea/flabbergast/README.md

 ## Documentation

-There are two important pieces of documentation: the rather dry [language spec man page](http://docs.flabbergast.org/flabbergast_language.7.pdf) and the friendly [manual](flabbergast-manual.md).
+There are two important pieces of documentation: the friendly [manual](flabbergast-manual.md) and the [API docs](http://docs.flabbergast.org).
+You might want to consult the [glossary](glossary.md) when you get started.

 The language spec describes the syntax and behaviour with formal semantics (or, at least, a poorly-written attempt at formal semantics).
 This is provided as a manual page such that it is included with the installed packages.